jamesl33/Tic-Tac-Toe-Project/README.md

 # Tic-Tac-Toe-Project
+Running the game on Linux -- Make sure that you have python-pip/pip installed and then issue the command "sudo pip install pygame" This will be the only required module that you need to play the game.

-Running the game on
-Linux -- Make sure that you have got the package python3-tk / tk installed and run the Tic-Tac-Toe.py file.
+Running the game on Windows -- Make sure that you have Python 3.5.2 installed and open the commandline.
+Issue the command "pip install pygame" This will installed the pygame module so that you can run the game.

-Windows -- Run the Tic-Tac-Toe.py file.

-This the a Tic-Tac-Toe game that has been developed for the A.L.L project at Coventry University.
+Running a server --